Cover photo for Robert Lee Hanna's Obituary

 Bob was a believer in Jesus Christ and drew on his faith to get through the tough times.
 It is this knowledge that brings his family great peace with his passing.

-Bob was preceded in death by his dear parents, an infant sister and his beloved Aunt Alice and Uncle Dick.
+Bob was preceded in death by his dear parents, an infant sister and his beloved aunt and uncle, Alice and Dick Hanna.

-Bob is survived by his sister and brother-in-law Dixie and David Potter of Polk City, Iowa; his brother Bradley Hanna of Casper, his nephew David (Vali) Potter, niece Hanna Potter, great nieces Emma (Caleb) O’Tool and Maggie Potter, great nephew Ben Potter and great, great nephew Henry O’Tool.
-His family will miss his twinkling eyes and humorous take on current events.
+Bob is survived by his sister and brother-in-law Dixie and David Potter of Polk City, Iowa; his brother Bradley Hanna of Casper, his nephew David (Vali) Potter, niece Hanna Potter, great nieces Emma (Caleb) O’Tool and Maggie Potter, great nephew Ben Potter, great, great nephew Henry O’Tool and several cousins.
+His family will miss his twinkling eyes, humorous take on current events and daily telephone calls.

 Bob’s family sincerely thanks the compassionate staff of Garden Square Assisted Living and Central Wyoming Hospice for the care and support Bob received in his final year as well as his long-time devoted social worker Jamie Hill and his life-long and loyal friend, Terry Wingerter.

-A memorial service with military honors will be held for Bob at 10:30 am on Thursday, July 3, 2025 at the Oregon Trail State Veterans Cemetery Chapel with interment and a reception to follow.
+A memorial service with military honors will be held for Bob at 10:30 am on Thursday, July 3, 2025 at the Oregon Trail State Veterans Cemetery Chapel with interment to follow.

 To share a memory of Robert or leave a special message for the family, please visit the guest book below.